-Qualifying events trigger special enrollment periods in all ACA-compliant major medical plans.
+Qualifying life events trigger special enrollment periods in all ACA-compliant major medical plans.
 These types of policies include individual market, small group, and large group insurance plans – all of which have to allow you or your family member to enroll or make a plan change due to a qualifying event, assuming you meet all other eligibility requirements.

 Other types of policies (e.g., short-term medical plans) are not required to enroll you in coverage when you experience a qualifying event.

-In the individual/family market (in most cases, this includes on-exchange or off-exchange coverage), qualifying events include:
+In the individual/family market (in most cases, this includes on-exchange or off-exchange coverage), qualifying life events include: